TriTue2011/tutorials/home_assistant_voice_instructions_en.md

 # How to Create a System Prompt for AI

-- **This system prompt is optimized to work most effectively with Gemini 3.0 Flash.
+- **This system prompt is optimized to work most effectively with Gemini Flash models.
 Other models may require further adjustments to function as desired.**

 ## Summary